Scaredy Squirrel by Melanie Watt - teaching resource

 - And a lot more including a word search, a maze game and links to even more activities!

-The range of activities in this unit of work are intended to suggest opportunities around the book Scaredy Squirrel by Melanie Watt which can be used in English and across the curriculum in Years 1 and 2.
-At least one copy of the book will need to be used.
-There is a link to the author’s website which has a range of activities for children to enjoy.
-There is a clear link to the Year 2 Programme of Study for Science: Living things in their habitats which could be built upon.
-Teachers will identify PSHE opportunities arising from this story (e.g. teaching children to face their fears) and SEAL links (New Beginnings).
+In addition to the above, there is a clear link to the Year 2 Programme of Study for Science: Living things in their habitats which could be built upon.
+Teachers will identify PSHE opportunities arising from the story (e.g. teaching children to face their fears) and SEAL links (New Beginnings).
 If this unit is taught in the summer term, there are opportunities for children to consider their own feelings as they prepare to leave a familiar class and go into the ‘unknown’.

-To preview English Teaching Resources: Scaredy Squirrel by Melanie Watt click on the images.
+To preview English Teaching Resources: Scaredy Squirrel by Melanie Watt please click on the images opposite.